The flaws of the interview process

 Companies are in the right to do this, but for me, this is already part of the culture, so if I spot some of those behaviors I won't probably apply again nor recommend this opening to another friend.

 Having big companies setting the bar high in terms of complexity and how difficult it is to pass their interview process, has side effects on other companies that follow the same approach and decide to take this as a metric of success.

 Far from being the reason for their success, one of the main reasons why they are complex is due to the filter they are forced to make based on the number of applications they have.
 In the long run, this will give more false negatives, but companies that are getting tons of requests are eligible to take that risk.

 The first takeaway of the article, avoid copying other companies’ processes!
 The big names are the ones dictating the way to do these processes in a way that fits their needs.
 But that doesn't mean this process will be useful for all companies.

 I understand that in places that receive tons of applications with higher salaries in the market, there's a bigger filter that needs to be done.
 This means that if the salary you will end up getting is a life game-changer, I will expect it to be more challenging than others.

 But why do others follow the same thing?
 As for my understanding, it is just because is trending.

-Related to this, how many times have you got questions during the interview process but once you started to go deep into the company code, those good and amazing good practices were not even close to the reality
+Related to this, how many times have you got questions during the interview process but once you started to go deep into the company code, those good and amazing practices were not even close to the reality

 The one I like the most in this regard is TDD, which is also something I tend to see on job postings as well.
-I got asked to follow TDD and BDD practices during code challenges, just to find 0% code test coverage on the company code after I manage to get the job.
+I got asked to follow TDD and BDD practices during code challenges, just to find 0% code test coverage on the company code after I managed to get the job.